melmasri/RMS/index.md

   xlrd has some issues in processing comments.
 A fix patch is submitted to the maintainer, but has not been integrated yet.
 Therefore, until the patch is integrated please use the xlrd 0.9.4 version in the following GitHub [repo](https://github.com/melmasri/xlrd).

-All those packages could be installed using [Pip](https://pypi.python.org/pypi/pip).
-On Windows Pip is bundled with Python, if it is not installed you can install it by downloading the [get-pip.py](get-pip.py) and running the following in the terminal where `get-pip.py` exist. (for more details see [this](https://pip.pypa.io/en/stable/installing.html#install-pip))
+All those packages could be installed using [PIP](https://pypi.python.org/pypi/pip).
+On Windows PIP is bundled with Python, if not, install it by downloading  [get-pip.py](get-pip.py) and running the following command in the terminal where `get-pip.py` exist. (for more details see [this](https://pip.pypa.io/en/stable/installing.html#install-pip))

 ```
 python get-pip.py
 ```

-Once Pip is installed run the following in your terminal to install all required packages.
+Once PIP is installed run the following in your terminal to install all required packages.

 ```
 pip install xlsxwriter